-Top news: Congress leader not allowed into hotel where rebel Karnataka MLAs are staying
+Top news: Ten rebel Karnataka MLAs move Supreme Court against speaker

 The biggest stories of the day.

+Ten of the dissident Karnataka MLAs, now in Mumbai, moved the Supreme Court against the state speaker’s refusal to accept their resignations.

-Political chaos continued in Karnataka on Wednesday as the Mumbai police refused to allow Congress leader DK Shivakumar to enter into the hotel where the rebel MLAs are staying.
+Political chaos continued in Karnataka on Wednesday as the Mumbai police refused to allow Congress leader DK Shivakumar to enter into the hotel where the MLAs were staying.
 The Karnataka minister told the police that he had booked a room in the hotel but the police refused to let him go inside.
-Ten of the dissident MLAs had asked for police protection on Tuesday.

 Read our live coverage on Karnataka here.